Dynamic Probabilistic Reliable Broadcast: Security and Performance

 \myparagraph{Setup.} We used a Linode dedicated CPU virtual machine \cite{linode-vm} with $64$ cores, $512$GB of RAM, running Linux 5.4.0-148-generic Kernel \hide{Ubuntu 20.04 OS}with Mininet version 2.3.0.dev6 and Open vSwitch \cite{open-vswitch} version 2.13.8.

-\myparagraph{Protocol parameters.} For the witness-set sizes in $\WBB$, we use $W = 3\log(n)$ and $V = 4\log(n)$, with a witness threshold of $W/2 + 1$.
-The parameters selected for the $\hashdef$ construction are the same as in Figure~\ref{fig:histDiff}, i.e., 256 bits hash and 16 dimensions.
-To have a comparable communication cost, we also use $4\log(n)$ as the sample size in the scalable broadcast\footnote{For simplicity, the same sample size is used in every protocol phase.}.
+\myparagraph{Protocol parameters.} We chose witness set and sample sizes so that both $\WBB$ and scalable broadcast have longevity of $10^6$ instances when $f = 0.1$.
+For the witness set size, we use $W = 2\log(n)$ and $V = 3\log(n)$, the parameters selected for the $\hashdef$ construction are the same as in Figure~\ref{fig:gtMain} and $8$ parallel witness sets are used.
+For the sample size we use $5\log(n)$.
+The small sizes allow us to better compare the performance of both protocols with Bracha's broadcast for a small number of nodes.

-\myparagraph{Description.} Since in a simulated environment we can change network parameters to modify the system's performance\footnote{Simulating hundreds of nodes in a single server poses many performance challenges.
-On intensive throughput tests for a large number of nodes, we use nodes with reduced resources (bandwidth an CPU time), decreasing the overall system's performance.
-Nevertheless, the relative performance's trend remains the same.}, we analyze normalized values instead of absolute ones, using Bracha's protocol as the base line.
-Each element in the curves of Figures~\ref{fig:throughput} and~\ref{fig:latency} is an average over 5 experiments.
+\myparagraph{Description.} Since in a simulated environment we can change network parameters to modify the system's performance, we analyze normalized values instead of absolute ones, using Bracha's protocol as the base line.\footnote{Simulating hundreds of nodes on a single server presents significant performance challenges.
+In throughput tests involving a large number of nodes, we allocate reduced resources, such as limited bandwidth and CPU time, to each node.} Processes are evenly distributed in a tree topology structure, with $16$ leaves on the base connected by a single parent node.
+The bandwidth speed is limited to $20$Mbps per link.

 In the first simulation, we observe each protocol's performance with a high volume of transmitted messages and how it relates to the number of processes.
 Each process initiates broadcast of a new message once the previous one was delivered throughout all the experiment.
-We then measure the achievable throughput (number of delivered messages per second) and average latency for different system sizes as it's show in Figure~\ref{fig:throughput}.
-Both witness-based and scalable broadcast have similar performances throughout the tests, which indicates that the protocols have a similar constant for the chosen parameters.
-The better asymptotic communication cost is clearly displayed for the probabilistic protocols as the number of nodes increases, but it only undermines the high initial constant with around 100 nodes.
+We then measure the achievable throughput (number of delivered messages per second) and average latency for different system sizes as it's show in Figures~\ref{fig:throughput} and~\ref{fig:latency}.

-In the second simulation, we observe each protocol's good case latency (without load) and how it relates to the number of processes.
-To achieve this, we keep only a single client node issuing messages\footnote{Only a single instance is active at a time, and the client node issues a new message once the previous one is delivered.}, we also increase the bandwidth to $100$Mbps per node and the base channel's delay to $100$ms (the communication impact on latency is more evident with higher base delays).
-Packet loss is kept at $1\%$.

-As we can observe from Figure~\ref{fig:latency}, starting from 80 processes the number of processes has a significant impact on Bracha's protocol performance.
-Even though links are not saturated, the higher number of messages increases the probability that longer delays will occur.